arnavnegi26/markdown-cv/src/content/00-header.md

 ### Hello!
 My name is

-# Arnav Fernandes
+# Arnav Singh Negi

-and I'm a MLops engineer.
+and I'm an aspiring Game Designer.